maiziezhoulab/VolcanoSV/README.md

 ### WGS mode Large Indel detection (VolcanoSV-vc)

-The main code is `${path_to_volcanosv}/bin/VolcanoSV-vc/Large_INDEL/volcanosv-vc-large-indel.py`.
-This code is designed for both single chromosome mode and wgs mode.
-To run it in wgs mode, you should first finish running the volcanosv-asm pipeline and provide the assembly output folder as the input folder for this code.
+The main script is `${path_to_volcanosv}/bin/VolcanoSV-vc/Large_INDEL/volcanosv-vc-large-indel.py`.
+This script is designed for both single chromosome mode and wgs mode.
+To run it in WGS mode, you should first finish running the volcanosv-asm pipeline and provide the assembly output folder as the input folder for this code.
 You should **not** provide the `chr' argument in WGS mode.

 An example command is as below:
 ```